Soft gluon resummation for associated squark-electroweakino production at the LHC: Soft gluon resummation

 The resummation of the logarithmic contributions as performed in \cref{eq:exponentiation} scales with the hard function $\mathcal H_{ab \to ij}(M^2,\mu_F^2,\mu_R^2)$, as shown in \cref{eq:HtimesG}.
 Including higher-order contribution in the hard function hence further improves the accuracy of the predictions.
 Therefore, in addition to the LO term

 we include the $N$-independent parts of the NLO cross section in the one-loop hard matching coefficient,

 To compute this coefficient, we begin with the full NLO cross section of \cref{eq:nlo}.
 We first neglect the real emission contributions due to the three-particle phase space suppression close to threshold~\cite{Beenakker:2013mva,Beenakker:2011sf}.
 The virtual contributions $\dd\sigma^\text{V}$ and the integrated dipoles $\int_1 \dd \sigma^\text{A}$ in \cref{eq:nlo} correspond to a contribution proportional to $\delta(1-z)$, that is thus constant in $N$ after a Mellin transform.
-The collinear remainder is split into two pieces related to the insertion operators $\bf P$ and $\bf K$, in which only the former depends on the factorisation scale $\mu_F$ \cite{ hep-ph/9605323,hep-ph/0201036,hep-ph/0011222}.
-After discarding any $\mathcal O(1/N)$ contribution that vanishes in the large-$N$ limit, only the diagonal terms survive.
+The collinear remainder is split into two pieces related to the insertion operators $\bf P$ and $\bf K$, in which only the former depends on the factorisation scale $\mu_F$ \cite{hep-ph/9605323,hep-ph/0201036,hep-ph/0011222}.
+While logarithmic, but formally suppressed $\mathcal O(1/N)$ contributions have been shown to exponentiate and improve the numerical scale dependence in Drell-Yan like processes \cite{Kramer:1996iq,Harlander:2001is,Catani:2001ic}, we refrain from including them for our process.
+After discarding the $1/N$ terms that vanish in the large-$N$ limit, only the diagonal terms survive.
 We obtain for the initial quark

 with

 For the initial gluon, we find

 with